digitalnsw/nsw-design-system/src/components/hero-banner/content/_guidance.md

 layout: partial.hbs

 ---
-## Guidance

-The hero pattern allows you to use a simple tagline and description, as well as imagery to call out specific information, or promote an area of the site.
+The hero pattern uses a simple tagline and description, as well as imagery to call out specific information, or promote an area of the site.

-### When to use this component
+## Using hero banner

 Use the hero pattern to promote a product, service or special event, keeping the title and description brief and to the point.